afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup8/Setup8_en.md

 Other notes:

 - The packaging of the shift registers will show a small circle next to pin #1, which is tagged as `~LD` here.
+- T-QT's builtin push buttons will also work as input numbers 60 and 61.
+There is little use for them, except for testing.

 ## Pin-out plan for the T-QT DevKit board